Unidad-de-Desarrollo-DGSG-IGN/geoprocess-executor/README.md

 <script src="main.js"></script>
 ```

 2. The entry point name is "GeoserviceFactory".
 From this entry point you can access to all classes.
-For example:
+For example, to consume Contour geoprocess:
 ```sh
 <script>
     let contour = new GeoserviceFactory.Contour(